The Story Behind the Lithium Ion Battery Module

 Lithium Ion batteries have higher energy densities than other rechargeable batteries like lead acid or nickel metal hydride; they also come with higher price tags because they require more expensive materials and complex manufacturing processes.
 For example, some electric vehicles use nickel metal hydride (NiMH) instead of lithium-ion batteries for their lower cost and longer lifespan but lower power density than lithium-ion versions!

-It takes a lot of technology to produce a suitable lithium-ion battery module!
+It takes a lot of skill to produce them!

 Final